Contract with Asian Development Bank

 Back-up generators have also been included into the energy mix for when solar generation is unable to meet peak demand due to weather conditions.

-Mr van Zeller says this system will reduce diesel consumption by about 360,000 litres annually and will remove about 960 tonnes of CO2 emissions a year.
+Mr Luke van Zeller says this system will reduce diesel consumption by about 360,000 litres annually and will remove about 960 tonnes of CO2 emissions a year.

 “Our solar generation and hybrid projects are designed to deliver lasting benefits for the whole community.
 This includes working alongside the community to build their knowledge and skill-base so they can operate and maintain the systems long-term.